 The soil compaction is a key and very sensitive factor in the construction of any type of work.
 Many variables are involved in its process and there are many techniques to carry them out.

-It's common to see how the land they give and go down in level up to 20cm after a building site is finished when the first rains come.
-We have also observed that this happens in both cases, by placing a green surface (artificial or natural grass) or without having placed it.
+It's common to see how the land give way and drop in level by up to 30?cm after a construction site is finished when the first rains come.

 Surface Compaction Variables

-As we can see in the following table.
-The maximum thicknesses per layer and the compaction methods to be used in a soil are indicated.
+As can be seen in the following table.
+The maximum thicknesses per layer and the compaction methods to be used on a piece of land are indicated.

 To this box, we must add the other fundamental variables involved in the compaction of a soil: